mosra/m.css/doc/css/components.rst

     Producing SVG manually using command-line tools is no fun, so ``m.css`` provides a `Pelican plugin <{filename}/plugins/math-and-code.rst#math>`__
-    that integrates latex math directly into your markup.
+    that integrates LaTeX math directly into your markup.
 Check it out!

 `Padding`_
 ==========